 Insulin can transport protein very efficiently to the muscles, which leads to a faster recovery after the training and better muscle growth.

-9. Weights instead Of cardio
+9. Weights instead of cardio

 Instead of doing cardio at the end of your workout, do weight training.
 Try doing continuous sets with a bar without breaks in between the exercises.